Rokoko/rokoko-studio-live-cinema4d/README.md

 - Command API
   - Provides means to remote control certain tasks in Rokoko Studio.

-### Overview of Rokoko Studio Live Manager
+### Overview of Rokoko Tag
-When being assigned to an object, it will try to automatically detect its type.
-One can still change the type later, though only to types suitable for the object it is assigned to.
+When being assigned to an object, the Rokoko Tag will try to automatically detect its type.
+One can still change the type later, though it can only be changed to types suitable for the object it is assigned to.

 When the tag is assigned to...
 - a Joint or an arbitrary object with a Joint as _first_ child, the tag will assume to be of type Actor.
 - an Object which carries a PoseMorph tag, the tag will assume to be of type Face.
 - any other object, it will assume to be of type Prop.

-As also joints or objects with PoseMorph tags could be used as Props, you can always change the type of the tag to Prop.
+Note: As also joints or objects with PoseMorph tags could be used as Props, you can always change the type of the tag to Prop.

 Depending on its type the Rokoko Tag offers a bunch of options grouped into four tabs.
 - Tag Properties: The main group, where you can select the data assigned to this tag.